Daveyr/armr/README.md

 # armr
-Docker ARM containers for R
+Docker ARM containers for R. The base image contains `R 4.0.3` along with `devtools`, `testthat` and common libraries.
+It is verified for use as the base image for a Raspberry Pi [Gitlab runner](https://github.com/Daveyr/gitlab-runner).

 ## Usage
 First build the base image in the root folder.
 On first build this can take some time.